nfredrik/mickarucken/README.md

-In this project I have chosen to work with the Pico RP2 w device as seen in Fig. 1
+In this project I have chosen to work with the Pico RP2 w device as seen in Fig. 1 It's  device programmed by MicroPython and has several bands of connectivity.
+The device has many digital and analog input and outputs and is well suited for an IoT project.

 <img src="images/pico_w.jpeg" alt="drawing" width="200"/>